 Skip to content

-Home ยป Web3 Glossary ยป Testnet
+Home » Web3 Glossary » Testnet

 Testnet

-testnet meaning metaschool cover
+testnet meaning crypto glossary

-As users are moving to Web3 and decentralized finance it is causing an increase in the exchange of funds in this space.
+As users are moving to Web3 and decentralized finance (DeFi) it is causing an increase in the exchange of funds in this space.
 To keep those funds safe, services like security and reliability are becoming important for developers.

 Developers can work with the same clients as they would on the mainnet but testnet gives their project safety on a separate ledger.
 This eliminates the risk to real funds.